Business people talking to illustrate "What Does a CFO Do?"

 How Can You Find a CFO?

 Hiring a CFO is much like hiring any other type of executive, and it can be helpful to get assistance finding, screening, and interviewing candidates.
-For instance, at The CEO’s Right Hand, we provide executive search services to clients that have outgrown our outsourced CFO services.
+For instance, at The CEO’s Right Hand, we provide executive search services to clients who have outgrown our outsourced CFO services.
 Alternatively, you could employ one of the more traditional executive search firms.

 Although you should post the role on LinkedIn and your website, we have found it more effective to pursue people proactively.
 The best CFOs are typically those who already have a job and are not looking for a new role, so use your network and ask around.